ZirkleTsing/heo/README.md

-# README for ACOGo
+# README for Heo

 ## About

-ACOGo is an cycle-accurate NoC Simulator for Simulating ACO based adaptive routing algorithms.
+Heo is an cycle-accurate Heterogeneous Multicore Architectural Simulator.

-ACOGo is written in Go.
+Heo is written in Go.

 ## TODOs